ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 2. In the Configure primary orchestrator section, enter the **DR Orchestrator name** and set a password in the **DR Orchestrator password** field.
 Confirm the **Confirm DR Orchestrator password** to secure access to the external orchestrator interface.
 This password will be set for the Orchestrator VM and can be used to login to Orchestrator VM UI.

 3. Provide the valid **IBM Cloud API key**.
+   > **Note**: Enter your API key, which is required to access various services described in [Managing identity and access management (IAM)](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).
+Ensure that the API key has the necessary permissions for proper functionality.

 4. In the **DR location** field, select the target region for deploying the orchestrator VM.